-After a thorough analysis, the HCP Focus portfolio manager Ernst Grönblom has decided to keep investing in Facebook.
+After a thorough analysis, HCP Focus portfolio management team has decided to keep investing in Facebook.

-ACCORDING to Grönblom’s analysis, the most severe of the current controversies regarding Facebook is the Cambridge Analytica (CA) data breach.
-You can read the Facebook ESG analysis here.
+The most severe of the current controversies regarding Facebook is the Cambridge Analytica (CA) data breach.

 In March 2018, New York Times and the Observer revealed Cambridge Analytica had obtained private information of more than 50 million Facebook users without their consent.
 Allegedly, CA had used this information for ads-targeting, and eventually political campaign micro-targeting during the 2016 U.S. elections.

-Although the CA data breach brought attention to serious shortcomings in user privacy, transparency, and self-regulation of Facebook, according to Grönblom, the company has addressed many of the systemic weaknesses swiftly and decisively.
+Although the CA data breach brought attention to serious shortcomings in user privacy, transparency, and self-regulation of Facebook, the company has addressed many of the systemic weaknesses swiftly and decisively.